DineshMv/dvigneshwer.github.io/_talks/2017-04-08-Rust-intro-AIT.md

 }
 ~~~~

+v cannot be printed twice as the ownership of v was passed to the print fucntion and after the operations v was destructed when the print function was completed.

 **Borrowing**

-If you have access to a value in Rust, you can lend out that access to the functions you call
+If you have access to a value in Rust, you can lend out that access to the functions you call.

 **Types of Borrowing**

-There is two type of borrowing in Rust, both the cases aliasing and mutation do not happen simultaneously
+There is two type of borrowing in Rust, both the cases we make sure aliasing and mutation do not happen simultaneously

 * Shared Borrowing (&T)
 * Mutable Borrow (&mut T)

+In all the above example in the talk we had used the shared borrowing technique where the function only has read access.

 **Mutable Borrow**

+The function add_one has the ability to make modification to the values of the vector and it return back the owner ship to the foo function.

 ~~~~
 fn  add_one(v: &mut Vec<u32> ) {